-The Higher and Adult Education program at the University of Memphis includes Master of Science programs in Leadership and Policy Studies with concentrations in Leadership and in Student Personnel and Higher Education and Adult Education Doctorate programs that offer concentrations in Adult Education or Higher Education.
-Our EdD program can be completed fully online with no on-campus requirement.
-The MS concentration in Student Personnel is a hybrid program offering some required courses on-ground as well as online courses.
-All our programs are taught by student-centered faculty who bring a wide variety of experience and expertise to their classrooms.
+The Higher and Adult Education (HIAD) program at the University of Memphis includes a Master of Science program in Leadership and Policy Studies – Student Affairs Administration and a Doctorate of Education program with concentrations in either Higher Education or Adult Education.
+Classes for both programs are taught asynchronously online.
+All of our programs are taught be student-centered faculty who bring a wide range of academic expertise and professional experience to their classrooms.

 One of the most exciting facets of the HIAD Program is its suitability for candidates from diverse professional and educational backgrounds.
 Students currently enrolled in the program have academic and professional backgrounds in the fields of Business, Education, Health, Law, Counseling, and Liberal Studies.
 Our graduates are currently serving as:

 - Higher Education Vice Presidents

 - Deans, Associate Deans, and Assistant Deans